-We support science-based conservation action that saves animals and plants from extinction.
+We support science-based conservation action that saves animals, plants and fungi from extinction.

 Wildlife conservation is complex, involving thousands of Civil Society Organisations without whom forest patches or populations of unique species would disappear forever.
 These people are modern-day heroes.
 Very often a small grant helps them make a big difference.
 IUCN Save Our Species supports those people.
 Those who sometimes risk their lives fighting against illegal wildlife trade or opposing projects that destroy our natural heritage.